History of Dili: Founding

 According to legend, the place name "Dili" is derived from the Tetum word "ai-dila" for papaya.
 According to this, the Portuguese first heard the name of this fruit when they reached the Bay of Dili in 1520.
 However, this cannot be true, as Mambai was spoken in the region at that time.
 Tetum only spread to Dili when it became the capital of Portuguese Timor.
 Furthermore, papaya is an American fruit that only came to Southeast Asia through the Europeans.
 The origin of the name "Dili" seems rather to lie in the Bunak word "zili" (English: "cliff"), which refers to the cliffs behind the city.
-This is an indication that a Papuan language, such as Bunak, was probably spoken in the region even before the Austronesian languages; Mambai and Tetum.
+This is an indication that Papuan language, such as Bunak, was probably spoken in the region even before the Austronesian languages; Mambai and Tetum.

 In 1730, Governor Pedro de Melo (1729-1731) formed alliances with the Liurai of Manatuto and other rulers of the region - a circumstance that would facilitate the later relocation of the colonial capital from Lifau to Dili.
 A year later, Governor Pedro de Rego Barreto da Gama e Castro (1731-1734) established a Portuguese garrison in Manatuto.
 Missionaries founded a seminary in Manatuto in the mid-18th century.